Build or fix a Selenium framework, end to end.

 When Selenium, when not

-Selenium is the most battle-tested browser automation framework.
-It's also showing its age against Playwright's speed and auto-waiting.
-We'll tell you on the first call which tool fits your team and your existing investment.
+Selenium is the most battle-tested browser automation framework that exists.
+It's also showing its age against Playwright's auto-waiting and built-in parallelism.
+We'll say so on the first call if your team would be better served starting on something newer.

 STAY ON SELENIUM WHEN